viktor-vilkhovyi-staq/StaqWallet/README.md

 To initiate the Wallet flow, import StaqWallet and utilize the `AppFlowCoordinator` it provides.
 To start the flow, firstly you need to initialize user and trigger Wallet flow using `AppFlowCoordinator`.

-To enable Face ID, open the plist and add the parameter `Privacy` - `Face ID Usage Description` with your description value.
+To enable Face ID, open the plist file and insert the new key NSFaceIDUsageDescription and set the description value.
+If this permission is not added your application will crash.

 ```swift
 import StaqWallet